aws-samples/aws-appsync-multi-region-deployment/README.md

 This repository contains code written in the [AWS Cloud Development Kit (CDK)](https://aws.amazon.com/cdk/) which launches infrastructure across two different regions to demonstrate using AWS AppSync in a multi-region setup.

 By default, AWS AppSync endpoints only trigger GraphQL subscriptions in response to data mutations received on that same endpoint.
-This means that if data is changed by any other source or endpoint, as it is the case of multi-Region deployment, then AppSync is not aware of this change and the subscription will not be triggered.
+This means that if data is changed by any other source or endpoint, as it is the case of multi-region deployment, then AppSync is not aware of this change and the subscription will not be triggered.
 To address this, you can use [AWS Lambda](https://aws.amazon.com/lambda/) functions and [Amazon DynamoDB Streams](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) to enable subscriptions to work globally across Regions.

 This pre-built AWS CDK solution extends AWS AppSync, enabling global applications with GraphQL subscriptions, and can be deployed to your AWS environment for testing purposes.